nvfp/Handwritten-Character-Recognition/README.md

 ![Demo gif](_imgs/demo.gif)

-Let's take a closer look at the appearance of a neural network.
-This software provides visualization of neural network diagrams, allowing us to observe the training process and create, save, and customize our own datasets.
+Let's take a closer look at the appearance of a fully connected neural network.
+This software visualizes dense neural network diagram, allowing us to watch the training process in real-time, and create-save-delete our own datasets.
 It offers full flexibility and customization options, with minimal dependencies, aiming to be as convenient as possible.

 - **The main visual interface**